 Welcome to my website!

+My name is Tori Avey.
 I’m a convert to Judaism and my family’s resident cook.
 My blog The Shiksa in the Kitchen explores the history of Jewish cuisine as well as my creative adventures in the kitchen.
-My other website, The History Kitchen, deals with general food history and anthropological culinary topics.
+My other website, The History Kitchen, explores general food history.
 I am fascinated by the story behind the food– why we eat what we eat, how cultural foods have evolved, and how yesterday’s food can inspire us in the kitchen today.
 I also post free recipes that include step-by-step photos.
 It’s all about food here, and everybody is welcome!

 Food is a way of communicating; the energy we pass on through our cooking feeds the body as well as the soul.
 By writing this blog and taking a journey into food history, I am learning right beside you.
 I am not a trained chef or a food critic or a graduate of Le Cordon Bleu.
 I started this blog to learn more about food history.
 Consider this our shared virtual culinary classroom– a place where we learn not only how to cook delicious food, but how that food came to be in the first place.
 Every kitchen has a heritage; every recipe has a writer.
 Knowing the story behind the food– the ancient history, or the family history, or even the history of one particular ingredient– can infuse a dish with meaning.
 And then a meal becomes more than just food, or something that fills you up physically.
 Food takes on a deeper significance, and ultimately becomes more nourishing.